Warewulf Restart Required After Configuration or Image Changes

 Confirm container is set for the node:

-sudo wwctl node set <NODE_NAME> --container=<CONTAINER_NAME>
+sudo wwctl node set <NODE_NAME> --container=<CONTAINER_NAME> -

 Verify the container assignment:

-sudo wwctl node list -a <NODE_NAME>
+sudo wwctl node list -a <NODE_NAME> -

 Rebuild the node configuration:

-sudo wwctl configure node <NODE_NAME>
+sudo wwctl configure node <NODE_NAME> -

 Rebuild the overlays:

-sudo wwctl overlay build -a
+sudo wwctl overlay build -a -

 Reboot the node:

-sudo wwctl node power off <NODE_NAME>
+sudo wwctl node power off <NODE_NAME>sudo wwctl node power on <NODE_NAME> -

 If unsuccessful, verify container is present and built:

-sudo wwctl container show <CONTAINER_NAME>
+sudo wwctl container listsudo wwctl container show <CONTAINER_NAME> -

 Optionally, delete and re-add the node:

-sudo wwctl node add <NODE_NAME> --container=<CONTAINER_NAME> --ipaddr=<IP>
+sudo wwctl node delete <NODE_NAME>sudo wwctl node add <NODE_NAME> --container=<CONTAINER_NAME> --ipaddr=<IP> -

 Reconfigure and rebuild:

-sudo wwctl overlay build -a
+sudo wwctl configure node <NODE_NAME>sudo wwctl overlay build -a -

 Set profile and container explicitly if needed:

-sudo wwctl node set <NODE_NAME> --profile=<PROFILE_NAME> --container=<CONTAINER_NAME>
+sudo wwctl node set <NODE_NAME> --profile=<PROFILE_NAME> --container=<CONTAINER_NAME> -

 Final node reboot:

-sudo wwctl node power off <NODE_NAME>
+sudo wwctl node power off <NODE_NAME>sudo wwctl node power on <NODE_NAME>